Glympse/glympse-adapter/README.md

 allows for direct access to the Glympse viewer application API and all of its components.
   - Note that in GA Host mode, Glympse Viewer instances are not passed
+- `ViewerZoomChanged`: Generates once the Glympse map control's zoom is changed.
+Zoom value is passed as an argument.

 ## Message/Event flow